alishasingh06/Text-editor/README.md

 # Notepad
-With the help of GUI library provided by Python, a text editor, notepad is build up.
-It has two main menu items: File & Edit along with their functionalities.
+This is a simple text-editr built using GUI library provided by Python.
+It is equipped with the basic functionalities of File and Edit menu.